-For the Years Ended October 31, 2022 and 2021 (Expressed in Canadian dollars)
+For the year Ended October 31, 2023 and 2022 (Expressed in Canadian dollars)

 Functional and presentation currency

 These consolidated financial statements are presented in Canadian dollars, which is the Company's functional and reporting currency.
 The functional currency of its wholly owned subsidiary, TFChem S.A.R.L. ("TFC"), is the Euro.